 The University Today

-The new Jefferson was established on July 1, 2017, as a result of the merger of these two renowned universities.
+The new Thomas Jefferson University was established on July 1, 2017, as a result of the merger of these two renowned universities.
 Through a shared and unique approach to education, Jefferson is nationally and internationally recognized for many historical “firsts” including the first surgical use of anesthesia in Philadelphia; the blending of quail feathers and wool to create the Army’s ubiquitous olive drab as an alternative to dark blue and light-colored khaki military uniforms; the first successful open-heart operation using a heart-lung machine; and the first bifurcated aortal graft using knit fibers needed for artificial blood vessels.
 Today, we are a professional university that defies convention and dedicates itself to collaborative, transdisciplinary and inter-professional approaches to learning that offers a vibrant and expandable platform for education.
 Through this unique model, we are preparing our students for current and yet to-be-imagined careers setting tomorrow’s standards by breaking today’s.